-Now that you’ve identified eLearning as your future training and development platform.
-What does it take to develop an eLearning training program?
+Now that you’ve identified eLearning as your future training and development platform, you may be wondering what it takes to develop an eLearning training program.

-In this article, we will cover what you need to know to launch your eLearning training, including what eLearning is and popular tools, steps to start an eLearning program along with our top tips for success.
+In this article, we will cover what you need to know to launch your eLearning training, including what eLearning is, popular tools, steps to start an eLearning program, and our own top tips for success.

 So let’s get started!

 Electronic Learning, more commonly referred to as eLearning, is a broad term used to describe the delivery of training materials through electronic (and digital) resources.

 In today’s day and age, eLearning can be hosted online or through a local network and commonly uses a Learning Management System (LMS).
 The content can come in a variety of shapes and sizes, and as our technology grows and changes, so do our options to share information.